-- 1. Students should walk to and from cafeteria in an orderly fashion following rules of courtesy for other classes in session-do not disturb other classes in session. - 2.
+- 1. Students should walk to and from cafeteria in an orderly fashion following rules of courtesy for other classes in session-do not disturb other classes in session - 2.
 Students are expected to show respect to the lunch supervisor and follow instructions the first time they are given. - 3.
 Students are not permitted to "save" seats or say, "You can't sit here." - 4.
 Students should sit down and eat/visit quietly for the allotted lunch time.
 Students will not be permitted to move from table to table or wander around the lunch-room at will.
 (Trash and trays will be handled at dismissal.) - 5.
-Students who are done eating should raise their hands and wait for an adult to check if their area is clean and their lunch has been eaten.
-When dismissed, the student should get up, push their chair in and dispose of their trash, take care of any trays or lunch boxes.
-In an orderly manner, students should dress in any necessary outdoor clothing and proceed to the playground. - 6.
-Once students leave the building for recess, they may not re-enter without permission. - 7.
+Once students leave the building for recess, they may not re-enter without permission. - 6.
 Rules of courtesy and common sense apply at all times.